MicrosoftDocs/visualstudio-docs/docs/ai/create-project.md

 ---
 title: Create an AI project from a template
-description: In this article, learn how to use Visual Studio Tools for AI to create an AI project from a variety of templates. ms.custom: SEO-VS-2020
+description: Learn how to use Visual Studio Tools for AI to create an AI project from a variety of templates. ms.custom: SEO-VS-2020
 author: jillre
 ms.author: jillfra